sudorob0/Scheduler-App/README.md

 # Appointment-Management-Application
-Appointment Management Application is an desktop application that is able to schedule, store, and manage appoitments.
-It has a SQL database backend and a GUI frontend.
+Appointment Management Application is an desktop application that is able to schedule, store, and manage appoitments.\n It has a SQL database backend and a GUI frontend.\n

-Author Robert Uhl
+Author Robert Uhl\n
-ruhl4@wgu.edu
+ruhl4@wgu.edu\n
-Version 1.0
+Version 1.0\n
-1/15/2023
+1/15/2023\n
-InteliJ IDE Community
+InteliJ IDE Community\n
-Java JDK 17.0.2
+Java JDK 17.0.2\n
-JavaFX SDK 17.0.2
+JavaFX SDK 17.0.2\n
-mysql-connector-java-8.0.26.jar
+mysql-connector-java-8.0.26.jar\n

 How to run the program:
 - Connect application to SQL database